sColin16/structured-lambda/README.md

 version of that same type.

 ## Features on the Roadmap
+- Inductive types that are well-founded and don't include the infinite structures that coinductive types do
+- Universal type quantification to enable parametric polymorphism (aka "Generics")
+  - Bounded quantification to assert properties of the quantified type
+- Existential type quantification to enable ML-style modules
 - AST's that support named terms, instead of De Bruijn encodings of terms
 - Lexer/Parser to support writing programs outside of the embedded context of OCaml's language
 - Let constructs to enable more intuitively expressive programs
   - These simply provide syntactic sugar over abstractions
-- Recursive types to enable representations of truely infinite types, like integers and strings functions, while maintaining the integrity of the type system
-- Universal type quantification to enable parametric polymorphism (aka "Generics")
-  - Bounded quantification to assert properties of the quantified type
-- Existential type quantification to enable ML-style modules
 - Type ascription to abstract details of a type away and support information hiding
 - Type-level programming, including type aliases for more expressiveness surrounding types
 - Effect systems to augment the type system and express when exceptions are